5 Best Examples of iOS Push Notifications to Re-engage Dormant Users

 The ingredients that make this iOS push notification a great re-engagement campaign are:

-- Contextual copy: By customising the message content based on users’ historical in-app behaviour, Duolingo hits the nail on the head when it comes to personalisation
+- Contextual copy: By customising the notification message based on users’ historical in-app behaviour, Duolingo hits the nail on the head when it comes to personalisation

-- Friendly tone: The message content has a disarmingly friendly undertone that resonates with users at first glance
+- Friendly tone: The notification message has a disarmingly friendly undertone that resonates with users at first glance

 Engage, re-engage, and engage some more!